-A: National Water Trails System applications should be submitted by November 1 and May 1 each year; edits can be completed on a continual basis.
+A: National Water Trails System applications should be submitted by November 1 each year; edits can be completed on a continual basis.
 For more information on the application requirements and directions, go to the application.

 A: As long as the proposed water trail meets the necessary designation criteria and best management practices